Table Of Contents

 It’s a great tile adhesive primer and can be applied liberally to substrates.

 Acrylic based primers are what I use on a daily for common jobs that are on concrete or fibresheets like HardieBacker.
+I always keep this stuff in my truck and use it on a daily.
+Whether I’m tiling or applying topical waterproofing, this stuff is excellent prep for that.

-They can be diluted with clean water as well, meaning that you get more bang for your buck and even more reason to use a tile primer!
+This sort of primer can/must be diluted with clean water as well, meaning that you get more bang for your buck and even more reason to use a tile primer!

 How To Apply: